Hind bint Utba

-Hind bint Utba ibn Rabi'a (هند بنت عتبة بن ربيعة) was an Arab commander, the wife of Abu Sufyan ibn Harb and the mother of Mu'awiya I. Hind fought against the early Muslims and the prophet Muhammad until converting to Islam herself in 630 after the conquest of Mecca.
+Hind bint Utba ibn Rabi'a (هند بنت عتبة بن ربيعة) was an opponent-turned female companion of prophet Muhammad.
+She was the mother of the first Umayyad caliph Mu'awiya I (r.
+661–680).
+Hind fought against the early Muslims and the prophet Muhammad until converting to Islam herself in 630 after the conquest of Mecca.
 She is highly praised by Sunni Muslim sources for her military role at the Battle of the Yarmuk under caliph Umar ibn Khattab.

 Biography

 She was born in Mecca, the daughter of one of the most prominent leaders of the Quraysh, Utba ibn Rabi'a, and of Safiya bint Umayya ibn Abd Shams.
 Hence Safiyya and Utba are cousins.
 She had two brothers: Abu Hudhayfa ibn Utba and Al-Walid ibn Utba ibn Rabi'a.
 She also had two sisters: Atika bint Utba and Umm Kulthum bint Utba.
-Her father and her paternal uncle Shaibah ibn Rabī‘a were among the chief adversaries of Islam who eventually were killed by Ali in the Battle of Badr.
+Her father and her paternal uncle Shaibah ibn Rabī‘a were among the chief adversaries of Islam who eventually were killed by Hamza in the Battle of Badr.
 Hind's son was Mu'awiya.

 Her first husband was Hafs ibn Al-Mughira from the Makhzum clan, to whom she bore one son, Aban.
 Hafs died young after an illness.
 Hind then married his brother al-Fakah, who was much older than she was, but she accepted him because she wanted her son to grow up within his father's family.
 Al-Fakah owned a banqueting hall that the public were allowed to enter freely.
 One day he left Hind alone in the hall and returned home to see one of his employees leaving in a hurry.
 Assuming that his wife had a lover, he kicked her and asked her who the man had been.
 She replied that she had been asleep and did not know that anyone had entered, but al-Fakah did not believe her and he divorced her immediately.